 Making the reservation wasn’t an automatic decision since dinner at The DeBruce cost $175 per person, plus extra for drinks, tax and tip, at the time of our meal.
 Was it worth it?
 We say yes but with caveats.

 Go if you can afford the splurge but bear in mind that The DeBruce was not without service issues during our meal – namely an underage server with little experience and a manager who was unable to describe, even in basic terms, the restaurant’s limited wine menu.
-While we chalk the wonky service to post-pandemic staffing challenges, we’ll have to return to know for sure.

 We expect excellent service when we spend that kind of money on a meal.
 On the upside, the views through the restaurant’s picture windows were stunning and most of the dishes were superb.